Wise Online - View Week

 - Reports of flashbacks, nightmares, or intrusive thoughts

-Early Warning Signs of Vicarious Trauma or ‘Empathy Fatigue’
+Early Warning Signs of Vicarious Trauma, Burnout and Empathic Distress Fatigue.

-- Feeling emotionally exhausted and drained (unable to perform basic tasks)
+- Feeling emotionally exhausted and drained (unable to perform basic tasks).
+Nothing left in the tank.

 - Depression, guilt